June 27, 2017, Hong Kong

 Then along came a shifty businessman who saw great potential.
 He talked the brothers into franchising and the rest is history.
 But what happened along the way is that McDonald's stopped being McDonald's, in more ways than one.

 Food that was designed to nourish soon became something that looked and tasted like food but in fact was designed to make money, lots of money, more and more money.
+Real food was replaced with cheap artificial ingredients, feeding families was no longer the objective, feeding an bottomless greed took over.

 As the years went on this food came to allegedly kill people, or so we hear (I make no claims of personal knowledge).
 There were many claims made including links to obesity and heart attacks.
 Eventually things began to change.
 Things had to change.